HirotakaDango/ArtCODE/README.md

 <h1>ArtCODE</h1>

-<h4>This is simple image sharing and upload using PHP with sqlite database.
-And this is updated version finally bring sqlite database for CRUD operation and user register/login to upload images</h4>
+<h4>ArtCODE is simple image sharing and upload like Pinterest, Pixiv, Tumblr or etc.</h4>

-<h4>For admin panel to manage file, you can go to "manager/password/index.php".
-You can change the password in "manager/password/index.php" to access management.php = "admin"</h4>
+<h5>You can go to admin panel in admin section to manage user and image.
+This adminpanel still in developemnt process.
+You can manage file and folder in password section.</h5>

-<h4>you can make it as PWA</h4>
+<h4>You can install ArtCODE as progressive webapp.</h4>

-<h4 style="font-weight: bold;">Note, you need to install sqlite database extension to run the sqlite database!</h4>
+<h4>Note, you need to install sqlite database extension to run the sqlite database!</h4>

 <h4>Features:</h4>
 <br>